Oh yes! To quit any of these, just close the tab in which it is running.

 - Lorenz Attractor – This famous chaotic system uses 3 variables and is best visualized in 3D, but I’ve picked 2 variables for the horizontal and vertical dimensions and faked depth for the third dimension, as you’ll see.
 For more on this system, which started as a simple model for convection, check out its Wikipedia page.

 - Mackey-Glass Attractor – Another 3-variable chaotic system rendered in 2D with depth.
-This one has a tau parameter, which generates more exotic and chaotic orbits as it increases.
+This one has a tau parameter, which generates more exotic and chaotic orbits as it increases (below 17 you get stable orbits).
 For more, check its Wikipedia page.

 - Logistic Map – Another famous chaotic system, this one in one dimension with likely the simplest formula imaginable: xt+1 = rxt(1-xt).
 The program runs in two phases: first rendering the “interesting” region of the map, as illustrated below, and then sonifying vertical slices beginning at the left edge, with r under the control of arrow keys and/or the mouse.
-For more on this system, check out its Wikipedia page.
+As I mentioned at the top, Safari won’t play audio on this, but it seems to work fine in other browsers.
+For more on the Logistic Map, check out its Wikipedia page.

 - Flocking Oscillators – Standard Boid flocking, a la Craig Reynolds, shamelessly stolen from the example on the p5js.org Examples page and modified so that each Boid drives an oscillator controlled by its current location.
 I reduced the size of the flock and slowed things down to make it sound less intense, and I lowered the alignment weight to make it more random over time.